emmanueluche/dune_imperium_uprising_4/Manual.md

 Whenever you acquire a new Imperium or Reserve card, it is ﬁrst placed in your discard pile.
 Any time you're unable to draw a card because your deck is empty, you reshuffle your discard pile to form a new deck, then continue to draw as needed.

-There are also ways to "trash" cards, removing them from your deck altogether for the rest of the game.
+There are also ways to **"trash"** cards, removing them from your deck altogether for the rest of the game.
 By strategically removing weaker cards from your deck, you increase the chances of drawing your stronger cards more often.

-> Cards of any type can override the usual rules of the game!
+> Cards of any type can override usual rules of the game!

 ### AGENTS (Page 6)

-> Red agent icon on the left

 You start the game with two Agents (and can gain a third during play).
 You send Agents to spaces on the game board, sometimes gathering resources, sometimes paying resources to advance your strategy.
 (This is explained fully in Phase 2: Player Turns, while board spaces are described in detail in the separate Board Space Guide sheet.)